NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Experiments

-We investigate how varying the number of Transformer layers ($L^{(tf)}$) affects accuracy.
 As shown in Table~\ref{tab:impact_tf_layers}, using multiple layers generally provides a slight performance gain compared to a single layer.
-Although the best-performing layer depth varies per dataset—2 layers for Movies, 4 layers for ELE-Fashion, and 3 layers for Goodreads-NC—none of the highest results occur at a single-layer configuration.
-This suggests that deeper architectures can offer marginal improvements in cold-start node classification across diverse multimodal graphs.
+Although the best-performing layer depth varies per dataset—2 layers for Movies, 4 layers for Ele-fashion, and 3 layers for Goodreads-NC—none of the highest results occur at a single-layer configuration, suggesting that deeper architectures can offer marginal improvements.